network-flows/Lonestar-Mod-Guide/docs/Start_EN.md

 - Modify game logic (Involves code)

 ## Disassemble the game (Optional)
-There are tools that help you disassemble the game.
-You can get game assets with `AssetRipper` and view code with `Dnspy`.
+If your mod involves code, you may need to disassemble the game first.
+There are tools that help you do this job.
+You can get game assets with `AssetRipper` ([Link](https://github.com/AssetRipper/AssetRipper)) and view code with `Dnspy` ([Link](https://github.com/dnSpy/dnSpy)).

 In AssetRipper: File > Open Folder > Select `LONESTAR` directory (Find the path in Steam, as shown in the picture below)